JulianVosseberg/feca2leca/README.md

 # Analysis of duplications during eukaryogenesis (from FECA to LECA)

-This repository contains scripts to annotate phylogenetic trees containing duplications during eukaryogenesis, as used in "Timing the origin of eukaryotic cellular complexity with ancient duplications" (Vosseberg, Van Hooff, _et al._; preprint at bioRxiv: https://www.biorxiv.org/content/10.1101/823484v1).
+This repository contains scripts to annotate phylogenetic trees containing duplications during eukaryogenesis, as used in "Timing the origin of eukaryotic cellular complexity with ancient duplications" (Vosseberg, Van Hooff, _et al._ (2021); Nature Ecology and Evolution: https://www.nature.com/articles/s41559-020-01320-z).
+Some trees and other input files are included in the `examples` directory.
+All used trees are available in figshare: https://doi.org/10.6084/m9.figshare.10069985.

 ## Dependencies
 - Python 3.6 or higher